Obesity in Ukraine

-Obesity in Ukraine is a health issue in Ukraine.
+Obesity in Ukraine is a health issue.
 Overall, 53% are considered overweight and 20% meet the definition of obesity.
 The Donetsk and Poltava regions are considered the most overweight.
 The lack of a healthy diet has been cited as a cause of obesity.

 Overview

-The percentage of overweight Ukrainians is at 53% of the population and the percentage of Ukrainians who meet the definition of obese is 20%.
+The percentage of overweight Ukrainians is at 53% of the population, and the percentage of those who meet the definition of obese is 20%.
 Statistics show that Ukrainians continue to gain weight.
-Doctors claim that the regions with the "thickest Ukrainians" are Donetsk and Poltava regions.
-Crimea is considered "the most slender region of the country" The percentage of overweight people in Crimea is 49,7% and the percentage of people who meet the definition of obesity is 12,3%.
+Doctors claim that the worst-affected regions are Donetsk and Poltava.
+Crimea is considered "the most slender region of the country", and the percentage of overweight people there is 49,7%; the percentage who meet the definition of obesity is 12,3%.

 Causes

-The Ukrainian Health Ministry stated in late 2012 that 70 percent of Ukrainians do not eat enough fruits and vegetables.
+The Ukrainian Health Ministry stated in late 2012 that 70% of Ukrainians do not eat enough fruits and vegetables.
 Eating the wrong food can "lead to a deficiency of essential nutrients in the body, digestive system and heart, obesity, diabetes and even cancer."
-Chief Dietitian Ministry Oleg Shvets said that "the blame - a habit to eat properly.
-Excess sweet, refined foods, sodas and juices from concentrate has a daily rate of one third of Ukrainian students."